steve-perkins/ResumeFodder/README.md

 	If the specified template is not found in the current working directory, then the application will look under a "templates" subdirectory in the current working directory.
-If no template is specified, the the application will use the "plain.xml" template.
+If no template is specified, the the application will use the "standard.xml" template.
 ```